MyPython101/MutationTesting/README.md

 Step that perform a mutation testing using Cosmic Ray:
 - Navigate to the source file
 - Create configuration file
+- Initialize a session (create a SQL file)
+- Check that the test suite passes on unmutated code
 -

 ## Source module and tests